Last Updated: January 16, 2022

 Lower Cost Per Engagement and Cost Per Click

 One of the advantages of Facebook Ads is that it generally has a lower cost per engagement and cost per click than Google Search Ads.
-This allows advertisers to get more out of their budget.
+This allows advertisers to get more visibility and website traffic out of their budget.

 Build Customer Loyalty

 Having a social media presence allows customers to regularly engage with the brand even if they are not directly purchasing something at the moment.
-This helps build customer loyalty, which in return, leads to long term customers.
+This helps build brand authority and brand presence, which in return, leads to long term customers.